PARIS PIANOPOLIS

 Opus 1 (1830-1834)

-Revolution crowns the virtuoso as hero.
-Chopin and Liszt eclipse Herz and Kalkbrenner in a newly romantic Paris.
+The Romantic Revolution crowns the solo virtuoso as Paris' new hero.
+Chopin and Liszt dethrone Herz and Kalkbrenner.

 Opus 2

-Liszt slips away to Switzerland, Thalberg storms Paris, and a showdown brews when Liszt rushes back.
+Liszt flees to Switzerland, Thalberg storms Paris, and a showdown brews when Liszt rushes back.
+Other musicians try to make it in Paris either as serious composers or the next virtuoso darling.

 Opus 3 and 4

-New hopefuls chase fame while Liszt invents the solo recital, a wave of dazzling virtuosos floods Paris at its peak.
+New hopefuls chase fame while Liszt premieres the solo recital and a wave of dazzling virtuosos flood Paris.

 Coda